LPX is produced out of my home office using a mishmash of pro and amateur gear and software.

 It doesn’t hurt that I bought mine on sale for about $100 below the usual price.

-Sadly this is another piece of discontinued hardware.
+Sadly, Sony has discontinued this hardware.
 Working as a journalist and audio producer, I’ve been using the PCM-D50 to record interviews in the field for over a decade and it sounds great with every microphone I’ve used, thanks to excellent preamps which add very little noise to the recording.

 Sony has replaced this model with the more expensive PCM-D100, but the PCM-D50 is a nice, sturdy option that’s still going strong after years of use.